-- 347. In-specie contributions are contributions to a SMSF where a physical asset (e.g. a commercial property) or an intangible asset (e.g. a share, or an option) are contributed to the SMSF on behalf a member without any cash being exchanged. - 348.
-Where contributions are accepted in-specie, the auditor assesses whether: - (a) the fund's governing rules permits in-specie contributions; and

-- (b) the SISA prohibitions on acquiring assets from related parties (including members) have been satisfied. - 349.
-Once it is established that the in-specie contribution may be accepted, the auditor assesses whether the in-specie contribution is: - (a) within the contributions cap; - (b) valued at market value; and - (c) not in breach of any other SISA prohibition.
+- 405. In-specie contributions are contributions to a SMSF where a physical asset (for example, a commercial property) or an intangible asset (for example, a share or an option) are contributed to the SMSF on behalf of a member without any cash being exchanged. - 406.
+Where contributions are accepted in-specie, the auditor assesses whether: - (a) the fund's governing rules permit in-specie contributions; and - the SISA prohibitions on acquiring assets from related parties (including members) (b) have been satisfied. - 407.
+Once it is established that the in-specie contribution may be accepted, the auditor assesses whether the in-specie contribution is: - within the contributions cap; (a) - valued at market value; and (b)